SandorUK/HCSStarRatingView/README.md

 # HCSStarRatingView

+## What the fork?

+I've forked this because I needed to replace modular @import directive with #import just because I'm so into retro stuff.

+## What is this?

 `HCSStarRatingView` is a `UIControl` subclass to easily provide users with a basic star-rating interface.

 It supports all device resolutions and requires no images do render the stars, thanks to <a href="http://www.paintcodeapp.com" target=_blank>PaintCode</a>.